 After breakfast in the riad, you can start exploring Marrakech ” the red city of Morocco”.
 Your guide will ensure that you see the most important places of historical and cultural interest, including the Saadian tombs; the Palace of El Bahia, and the Ben Youssef Koranic School.
 Lunch at a restaurant near the square, then in the afternoon visit the gardens at Majorelle and the Koutoubia tower.
 After dinner, you will have the opportunity to walk through the square entertained by magicians, storytellers, toothpullers, and food sellers.
 Overnight accommodation will be in your riad.
 BB.

 After Breakfast in your riad, we will drive you to the airport for your flight.
-Tour ends at the airport.
+The tour ends at the airport.

 – 4×4 vehicle with AC